 All meals on board are prepared by accomplished chefs and consist of local food prepared for North American tastes.
-There is a full buffet breakfast, and in Europe a buffet lunch including choice of soups and main courses with appetizer, salad or sandwich, and, of course, dessert.
+There is a full buffet breakfast, and in Europe a buffet lunch including choice of soups and main courses with starter, salad or sandwich, and, of course, dessert.
 Complimentary room service is also available with Continental breakfast, lunch, and dinner.
 On the Mekong and Ganges, a mix of Western and local dishes is offered; in the Galápagos, you'll be able to taste some Ecuadorian specialties; and in the Amazon, you will be able to sample Peruvian specialties along with Western dishes.
 Learn more about Avalon's dining options.

 A professional, experienced, English-speaking Cruise Director accompanies every departure.
 Naturalists are on board in the Amazon and Galápagos.
 Special Interest cruises typically include an expert specific to the cruise theme—from Wine Masters to History Experts.